Asia equities turn negative as virus economic reality bites | Malay Mail

 But a slew of monumentally bad data has highlighted the struggle governments face is reigniting economies, with hundreds of millions of people left jobless and countless companies going under or on the brink.

+Today the Bank of England said it expects Britain’s economic output to crash 14 per cent this year, while data showed France’s industrial output collapsed 16.2 per cent in March on a monthly basis.

+China presented a mixed bag of trade data, with exports showing a surprise jump in exports but imports tumbling.
+While the rise in overseas shipments was welcome, observers said it was partly boosted by sales of medical equipment and much worse figures were to be expected over the coming months.

-Yesterday, figures from payrolls firm ADP showed the US private sector lost 20.2 million jobs last month alone, sending shivers through markets, days ahead of the release of a key government report that is forecast to show a historic fall in employment.
+That came a day after payrolls firm ADP said the US private sector lost 20.2 million jobs last month alone, sending shivers through markets, days ahead of the release of a key government report that is forecast to show a historic fall in employment.

-Meanwhile, the European Commission forecast the eurozone economy would shrink 7.7 percent this year, while India reported its crucial service sector — which makes up more than half of GDP — collapsed in April.
+And the European Commission forecast the eurozone economy would shrink 7.7 per cent this year, while India reported its crucial service sector — which makes up more than half of GDP — collapsed in April.

 “Sentiment appears to be shifting lower as the scope of shutdowns and travel restrictions are giving rise to economic uncertainty, which is gradually retaking hold, even more so ahead of what’s bound to be a dreary (US jobs) report on Friday,” said AxiCorp’s Stephen Innes.